WESTERN AUSTRALIA SOUTHWEST 13 days

 • Rottnest Island lies 19 km off Fremantle.
 It's a protected nature reserve home to quokkas, white sandy beaches, and peaceful bays.

 • Locals come to swim, surf, snorkel, fish, and relax.
-Nearby coral reefs and shipwrecks make diving and snorkeling especially enjoyable..
+Nearby coral reefs and shipwrecks make diving and snorkelling especially enjoyable.

 • Hop aboard the ferry to Rottnest Island.